 Table 4L details enhancement capital expenditure by EA/NRW environmental programme (WINEP/NEP), supply-demand balance, metering expenditure and other enhancement expenditure.
 The table populated by the data set used for 4D is also used for 4L.
-Using data from our Oracle Financials system, where at the outset, each Project is coded to the appropriate Base or Enhancement category in line with the Business Plan and determination, spend is allocated to the relevant headings in the table with any non-specific projects (typically IT) again being allocated on a pro-rata basis.
+Using data from our Oracle Financials system, where at the outset, each Project is coded to the appropriate Base or Enhancement category in line with the Business Plan and determination, spend is allocated to the relevant headings in the table with any non-specific projects (typically IT) again being allocated on a prorata basis.
 Overheads are now also allocated between Base and Enhancement using the same methodology.
 Expenditure in the report year total ties back to the total of enhancement expenditure in Table 4D.
-Following a review, Leakage Opex, previously recognised as Enhancement has been re-categorised as Base as there was no allowance for such spend in the determination.